PKUliujl/GeoPacker/README.md

     --inputfile INPUTFILE, -i INPUTFILE
                           a pdb file under inputPATH, eg. 1a12.pdb/1a12_A.pdb
     --pdbname PDBNAME     a protein name, eg. 1A12/1a12
-    --chainID CHAINID     a protein chain to be packered, eg. A
+    --chainID CHAINID     a protein chain to be packed, eg. A
     --seqfile SEQFILE     a fasta format file including the sequences to be designed
     --outputPATH OUTPUTPATH, -oP OUTPUTPATH
                           the directory path of the outputfile. default: inputPATH